Crockpot Candy

 Recipe Tips and Variations

 • Fancy them up.
-Drizzle with caramel sauce or sprinkle with crushed candy canes.
+Top with colored sprinkles or crushed candy canes for a festive touch.

 5 from 27